Skip to main content

 • Details: Information about your Bnode, such as hardware specs, pricing, and storage.

-• Telemetry: Realtime utilization metrics for your Bnode’s CPU, memory, and storage.
+• Metrics: Realtime utilization metrics for your Bnode’s CPU, memory, and storage.

 • Logs: Logs streamed from your container (including stdout from any applications inside) and the Bnode management system.